bigcommerce/b2b-buyer-portal/README.md

 ## ☑ Prerequisites

-Before you begin, ensure you have the BigCommerce B2B Edition App installed.
-To set up your storefront with B2B capabilities, follow the steps below:
+### Step 1: Install B2B Edition Bigcommerce app (if you don't have the app installed yet)

+Go to [B2B Edtion App](https://www.bigcommerce.com/apps/b2b-edition/) and install it

+And that's it!

-### Step 1: Access the Storefronts Manager
+### Step 2 (optional, for multistorefront channels enabled): Access the Storefronts Manager

 After installing the B2B Edition App, go to the app's dashboard and select the 'Storefronts' section.

 <img width="200" alt="b2bNav" src="public/images/b2bNav.png">

-### Step 2: Enable B2B on Your Channel
+### Step 3: Enable B2B on Your Channel

 Choose the channel where you wish to enable B2B functionality.
 Initially, B2B features can be activated on a single channel only.

 <img width="480" alt="storefront-settings-b2b" src="public/images/storefront-settings.png">

-### Step 3: Contact Us for Additional Support
+### Step 4: Contact Us for Additional Support

 For assistance with activating the remote buyer portal or to inquire about multi-storefront support, which allows you to utilize B2B features across multiple channels, please reach out to our team at b2b@bigcommerce.com, or raise an issue right here in this repository.